Many people get into serious trouble because of their drinking, causing harm to themselves and those around them.

 Castle Craig’s Treatment Model for Alcohol Addiction

-Because of our belief that alcohol addiction is a primary, chronic brain disease and that patients must undergo an abstinence-based programme in order to achieve long-lasting recovery, we utilize the 12 Steps, along with other treatment methods.
+Because of our belief that alcohol addiction is a primary, chronic brain disease and that patients must undergo an abstinence-based programme in order to achieve long-lasting recovery, we utilise the 12 Steps, along with other treatment methods.

-Often times, alcoholism is accompanied with other conditions such as depression, eating disorders, or sleeping disorders.
-We take into account the comorbidity of these conditions in creating personlised treatment programmes.
+Often alcoholism is accompanied with other conditions such as depression, eating disorders, or sleeping disorders.
+We take into account the comorbidity of these conditions in creating personalised treatment programmes.